A LETTER FROM THE PRESIDENT OF THE ALUMNI ASSOCIATION

 - Join us on social media: Facebook, Instagram, LinkedIn

-- Attend or host an alumni gathering in your area
+- Attend or host a regional alumni gathering in your area

-- Read the alumni e-newsletter, The Dome Dispatch (email email@example.com to sign up!) and The Sabre magazine
+- Read the alumni e-newsletter, The Dome Dispatch, and The Sabre magazine (e-mail email@example.com to sign up!)

-- Purchase an alumni brick for the Alumni Brick Terrace in front of Sonner-Payne Hall or Crow Plaza in front of Crow Hall
+- Purchase a brick for the Alumni Brick Terrace in front of Sonner-Payne Hall or Crow Plaza in front of Crow Hall

 - Donate to the R-MA Annual Fund